My Little Pony: Equestria Girls (film): Plot

-Twilight Sparkle visits the Crystal Empire for her first royal summit following her coronation as a princess of Equestria.
+Twilight Sparkle and her friends visit the Crystal Empire for her first royal summit following her coronation as a princess of Equestria.
 Sunset Shimmer, a former student of Princess Celestia, emerges from a mirror portal and steals Twilight's crown, which contains the Element of Magic.
 After a chase through the castle, Sunset goes through the portal with Twilight's crown.
-The other princesses explain that the portal leads to an alternate world; as the other Elements of Harmony are unusable without the crown, Twilight is tasked with retrieving it from the other world before the portal closes for thirty moons.
+The other princesses explain that the portal leads to an alternate world; as the other Elements of Harmony are unusable without the crown, Twilight is tasked with retrieving it from the other world before the portal closes for 30 moons.
 Despite Celestia's insistence that Twilight must travel alone, Spike follows her into the portal.

-Twilight and Spike emerge in the other world in the form of a human teenager and a dog, respectively.
-Twilight investigates the nearby Canterlot High School and encounters its human students and staff, several of whom resemble ponies in Equestria.
+Twilight and Spike emerge in the other world in the forms of a humanoid teenager and a dog, respectively.
+Twilight investigates the nearby Canterlot High School and encounters its students and staff, several of whom resemble the ponies in Equestria.
 Masquerading as a transfer student, Twilight defends the counterpart of her friend Fluttershy from being bullied by Sunset.
 Twilight learns that Fluttershy has delivered the crown to Principal Celestia, mistaking it for a prop meant for the elected "princess" of the Fall Formal.
 Determining that no one would believe her claims of being a pony from another world, Twilight receives Celestia's permission to run for Fall Formal Princess against Sunset to recover the crown.